payraj/Practice/README.md

 # stuff

-this is a sample read file
+This is a practice repository!